gajus/contents/README.md

 };
 ```

-You can overwrite this behavior using a custom `anchorFormatter` function:
+You can define your own `anchorFormatter` function:

 ```js
 $.gajus